ssshreya08/Stock-Data-Pipeline/README.md

-# GCP Stock Data Pipeline
+#  Stock Data Pipeline
-This project fetches the latest data for NDAQ from the Tiingo API, performs ETL transformations using DataProc PySpark cluster, and loads the processed data into BigQuery.
-This is fully automated project means no human intervention needed as I used scripts to make infra and other things in GCP.
+Welcome to the Stock Data Pipeline project!
+This fully automated pipeline fetches the latest stock data for NASDAQ (NDAQ) from the Tiingo API, performs ETL (Extract, Transform, Load) transformations using a DataProc PySpark cluster, and loads the processed data into BigQuery.
+The entire process is seamless and requires no manual intervention, thanks to the use of automation scripts for infrastructure setup and execution on Google Cloud Platform (GCP).

 ## Technologies used
 - Google Cloud Platform (GCP)